yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 Transport-layer protocols are implemented in the end systems but not in network routers.
 On the sending side, the transport layer converts the application-layer messages into segments.
 This is done by (possibly) breaking the application messages into smaller chunks and adding a transport-layer header to each chunk to create the transport-layer segment.
 The transport layer then passes the segment to the network layer at the sending end system, where the segment is encapsulated within a network-layer packet (a datagram) and sent to the destination.
 It’s important to note that network routers act only on the network-layer fields of the datagram; that is, they do not examine the fields of the transport-layer segment encapsulated with the datagram.
 On the receiving side, the network layer extracts the transport-layer segment from the datagram and passes the segment up to the transport layer.
 The transport layer then processes the received segment, making the data in the segment available to the receiving application.

-Before proceeding with our introduction of UDP and TCP, it will be useful to say a few words about the Internet’s network layer.
+Before proceeding with our introduction of **UDP (User Datagram Protocol)** and **TCP (Transmission Control Protocol)**, it will be useful to say a few words about the Internet’s network layer.
 IP, for Internet Protocol, is a best-effort delivery service.
 This means that IP makes its “best effort” to deliver segments between communicating hosts, but it makes no guarantees.

 Extending host-to-host delivery to process-to-process delivery is called **transport-layer multiplexing and demultiplexing**.（多路复用、多路分解）UDP and TCP also provide integrity checking by including error-detection fields in their segments’ headers.
 These two minimal transport-layer services are the only two that UDP provides!